Skip to content

 Will I be able to change my self-identification of disability information?

 Yes.
-Because a person may become disabled at any time, we are required to ask all our employees to update their information every five years, however, you can change your designation at any time in myUSI if your status changes.
+Because a person may become disabled at any time, we are required to ask all employees to update their information every five years.
+However, you can change your designation at any time in myUSI if your disability status changes.

 What is the process for requesting a workplace accommodation(s) at USI if I have a disability?

-The process begins when a faculty member, staff member or student worker communicates a request for an accommodation to his or her immediate supervisor.
+The workplace accommodation process begins when an employee (faculty, staff, or student worker) r communicates a request for an accommodation to their immediate supervisor or directly to the University’s ADA Coordinator.

-• A request for workplace accommodations may be verbal or written, and may use everyday language (illness, condition, help, changes, etc.) or "ADA language" (accommodation, disability, etc.).
+• A request for a workplace accommodation(s) may be verbal or written, and may use everyday language (illness, condition, help, changes, etc.) or "ADA language" (accommodation, disability, etc.).

 Still have questions about accommodations?
-For general questions about the ADA/Section 504, check out the ADA FAQs or contact the ADA Coordinator at 812-465-7101 or email lmelms@usi.edu.
+For general questions about the ADA/Section 504, check out our ADA FAQs or contact the ADA Coordinator by phone at 812-465-7101 or via email at cmnall@usi.edu.

 Where can I find external resources and support for individuals with disabilities?